-“For many years, the annual ‘Assumption Day’ was held in January for the College community to celebrate and obtain a deeper understanding of our mission,” said Fr.
+“For many years, the annual ‘Assumption Day’ was held in January for the Assumption community to celebrate and obtain a deeper understanding of our mission,” said Fr.
 Richard Lamoureux, A.A. vice president for mission.
-“During Founders Week, a reference to the Augustinians of the Assumption that founded the College in 1904, we as a community of learning and faith will explore other dimensions of our rich mission.
-This year, focusing on the theme of immigration, the College community will pray, reflect, become informed, and then act upon this issue that is continuously impacting our nation, city and even the College community.”
+“During Founders Week, a reference to the Augustinians of the Assumption that founded the institution in 1904, we as a community of learning and faith will explore other dimensions of our rich mission.
+This year, focusing on the theme of immigration, the Assumption community will pray, reflect, become informed, and then act upon this issue that is continuously impacting our nation, city and our community.”

 Annual Mass of the Holy Spirit

 Since the first Catholic university was founded in 1088, until today, a tradition has existed where these institutions of higher learning begin the academic year with a Mass during which congregants pray to God for guidance, strength and wisdom.
 Assumption has hosted such a Mass since its founding in 1904 and will continue the tradition with a Mass presided by The Most Rev. Robert McManus, Bishop of the Diocese of Worcester.
 Fr.
 John Madden, a priest of the Diocese of Worcester, will deliver the homily.
 Fr.
 Madden founded of St. Francis Xavier Center, a soup kitchen at St. John’s Parish that serves hundreds of people each week.
 Fr.
 Madden’s experience and insights will be a great contribution to our conversations and reflections during the week as he discusses his ministry to the immigrant community.

 Tastes of the World Lunch & Refugee Artisans of Worcester Display

 Thursday, Sept.
 6, 12:30 p.m.